top of page

 - trip and slip hazards (e.g. rocks, rabbit holes, slippery surfaces; steep routes); so please wear appropriate footwear and look out for trip and slip hazards

-- weather hazards (e.g. sunburn, sun stroke, dehydration, when hot and sunny); so please wear sunscreen, sun hats and sunglasses, waterproof clothing appropriate for the season and weather forecast and bring water)
+- weather hazards (e.g. sunburn, sun stroke, dehydration, when hot and sunny; hypothermia, when cold); so please wear sunscreen, sun hats and sunglasses; waterproof and warm clothing, appropriate for the season and weather)

 - biological hazards (e.g. tick bites, insect stings) so you may want to bring a tick remover, and wear clothes which cover your legs and arms.
 Information on ticks and Lime disease: Lyme disease in East Sussex